 The list below does not reflect a complete list of chemical hazards.
 Consult your facility's Safety Data Sheets for information on potential chemical hazards in your work environment.
-Use the QR code to access more information.

-- Medications that aerosolize (are partially released into the air) - Disinfectants (cleaning solutions) used to clean equipment, floors, etc. - Ingredients used to support the identification of lab specimens. - Hand Sanitizers (ingested)
+- Medications that aerosolize (are partially released into the air) - Disinfectants (cleaning solutions) used to clean equipment, floors, etc. - Ingredients used to support the identification of lab specimens - Hand sanitizers (ingested)